Vivekanand-R/AI-Product-Framework/README.md

 F. Business-to-Business (B2B):  Example, GE Healthcare’s B2B: Focus on Large Medical Equipment: GE HealthCare is best known for its imaging and diagnostic machines, like MRI and CT scanners, X-ray machines, and other large-scale hospital equipment.
 Also provides healthcare IT solutions, like digital imaging software and data analytics for hospitals.

-G. Business-to-Consumer (B2C): Example 1: Another Healthcare Provider 2, has a blend of B2B and B2C operations: Diagnostics and Lab Equipment: Products like the systems or STAT analyzers are sold directly to hospitals, clinics, and labs.
+G. Business-to-Consumer (B2C): Example 1: Another Healthcare Provider, has a blend of B2B and B2C operations: Diagnostics and Lab Equipment: Products like the systems or STAT analyzers are sold directly to hospitals, clinics, and labs.
 This is a classic B2B model, where it provides solutions that healthcare professionals use.

-   Healthcare Provider 2 B2C: Nutrition Products: Few brands are sold directly to consumers through pharmacies, supermarkets, and online retailers.
-This is a strong B2C channel where Healthcare Provider 2  markets directly to end-users.
-Healthcare Provider 2 range includes both small, patient-centric devices and lab instruments.
-Abbott also has a strong consumer health and nutrition division.
+   B2C: Nutrition Products: Few brands are sold directly to consumers through pharmacies, supermarkets, and online retailers.
+This is a strong B2C channel where markets directly to end-users.
+Range includes both small, patient-centric devices and lab instruments, also has a strong consumer health and nutrition division.

 **28. Six Sigma and Lean Manufacturing:** Methodologies aimed at improving business processes, especially in manufacturing and operations, with different focuses: